 Uniaxial compression of a skeleton of elastic, crushable grains by voids migration.
 Oedometer test, ultimate drained data of compression versus effective stress.
 Compressibility and stiffness of clays and sands.

 Excess pore pressures due to 1D loading.
 1D consolidation of a unit cell with single drainage: the use of isochrones to describe transient flow.
 Interpreting transient compression in oedometer tests: consolidation parameters.
 Time-rate of consolidation for normally consolidated and overconsolidated soils (including swelling).
 Creep.

 One-dimensional consolidation in the field

-Subdividing the ground into layers, using representative oedometer data, and summing compressions into ground settlements.
+Using representative oedometer data to assess field settlements and time-rate of settlement.
 Application to land reclamation.
 Use of surcharging to reduce consolidation times.
 Consolidation due to changes in the groundwater regime.

 Topic 4: The shear strength of soil